alienlebarge/droid-16-steps-sequencer/README.md

 # 16 steps sequencer

-A 16 steps sequencer based on DROID's 8 step `[sequencer]`.
+A 16 steps sequencer based on DROID's 8 steps `[sequencer]`.
 It works well for preprogrammed drums

 ## Install